prilcool/Intel-devmesh-codeproject-three/README.md

 # Intel-devmesh-codeproject-three
 This article shows you how to use Intel's  DPC++ to crack insecure  user passwords based on MD5 hashes.
 It shows you a practical way to identify and mitigate insecure password risks from your organization.

-We show you bear minimum concept on how to use dpc++  to crack MD5 hashed insecure passwords using cpu.
+We show you concept on how to use dpc++  to crack MD5 hashed insecure passwords

 ## Usage instructions :